-In particular, the Hefei Strategic Investors may require us to redeem the shares of NIO Anhui they hold under various circumstances, at a redemption price equal to the total amount of the investment price of the Hefei Strategic Investors plus an investment income calculated at a compound rate of 8.5% per annum if, including, among others, (i) NIO Anhui fails to complete a qualified initial public offering (which refers to an initial public offering approved, registered or filed with the China Securities Regulatory Commission, Shanghai Stock Exchange, Shenzhen Stock Exchange or other overseas securities issuance review agencies jointly approved by all shareholders of NIO Anhui, and NIO Anhui's shares are issued and listed on the stock exchange market recognized by all shareholders of NIO Anhui) within sixty (60) months after NIO Anhui receives all investments in installment I from the Hefei Strategic Investors; (ii) NIO Anhui fails to submit an application for a qualified initial public offering within forty-eight (48) months after NIO Anhui receives all investments in installment I from the Hefei Strategic Investors; (iii) shareholders of our company require us or our controlling person to redeem shares of our company and result in a change of control of our company or NIO Anhui; (iv) we fail to inject the Asset Consideration into NIO Anhui within one year after the closing of the investments, due to willful misconduct or negligence, or we fail to inject capital into NIO Anhui before

-March 31, 2021; or (v) vehicles sales of NIO Anhui fall below 20,000 units for two consecutive years after NIO Anhui obtains all investments from installment I from the Hefei Strategic Investors.
+In particular, the Hefei Strategic Investors may require us to redeem the shares of NIO Anhui they hold under various circumstances, at a redemption price equal to the total amount of the investment price of the Hefei Strategic Investors plus an investment income calculated at a compound rate of 8.5% per annum if, including, among others, (i) NIO Anhui fails to complete a qualified initial public offering (which refers to an initial public offering approved, registered or filed with the China Securities Regulatory Commission, Shanghai Stock Exchange, Shenzhen Stock Exchange or other overseas securities issuance review agencies jointly approved by all shareholders of NIO Anhui, and NIO Anhui's shares are issued and listed on the stock exchange market recognized by all shareholders of NIO Anhui's shares are issued and listed on the stock exchange market recognized by all shareholders of NIO Anhui's shares are issued and listed on the stock suchange market recognized by all shareholders of NIO Anhui's shares are issued and listed on the stock suchange market recognized by all shareholders of NIO Anhui's shares are issued and listed on the stock exchange market recognized by all shareholders of NIO Anhui's shares are issued and listed on the stock exchange market recognized by all shareholders of NIO Anhui's shares are issued and listed on the fails to submit an application for a qualified initial public offering within forty-eight (48) months after NIO Anhui receives all initial investments from installment I from the Hefei Strategic Investors; (iii) shareholders of our company require us or our controlling person to redeem shares of our company and result in a change of control of our company or NIO Anhui; (iv) we fail to inject the Asset Consideration into NIO Anhui within one year after the closing of this investments from installment I, due to willful misconduct or negligence, or we fail to inject capital into NIO Anhui before March 31, 2021; or (v) vehicles sales of NIO Anhui fall below 20,000 units for two consecutive years after NIO Anhui obtains all initial investments from installment I from the Hefei Strategic Investors.
 If any of the triggering events of redemption occurs, we will need substantial capital to repurchase the shares of NIO Anhui held by the Hefei Strategic Investors.
 If we do not have adequate cash available or cannot obtain additional financing, or our use of cash is restricted by applicable law, regulations or agreements governing our current or future indebtedness, we may not be able to redeem shares of NIO Anhui when required under the Hefei Shareholders Agreement, which would constitute an event of default under the Hefei Shareholders Agreement and subject us to liabilities.